germansc/cproj/Readme.md

 make test
 ```

 This would compile the test files and run them.
-Any output would be printed to the console.
+Any output would be printed to
+the console.

 ## Contributing

-If you wish to contribute to the project, please follow the contributing guidelines to ensure smooth collaboration.
+If you wish to contribute to the project, feel free to add an issue or write a
+PR.

 ## License